solana-mobile/mobile-wallet-adapter/spec/spec.md

 ##### Description

 The wallet endpoint should present the provided messages for approval.
-If approved, the wallet endpoint should sign the messages with the private key for the authorized account, and return the signed messages to the dapp endpoint.
+If approved, the wallet endpoint should sign the messages with the private key for the authorized account, and return the signatures (and optionally the signed messages) to the dapp endpoint.

 ### Constants